TahaHaksal/Ft_printf/README.md

 	Write a library that contains ft_printf(), a function that will mimic the original printf().

 Requirements:
-	-Don't have to implement buffer management.
+	-Don't have to implement buffer management,
-	-Has to include following formats: c, s, p, d, i, u, x, X, % -Can't use libtool, global variables
+	-Has to include following formats: c, s, p, d, i, u, x, X, %, -Can't use libtool, global variables,
-	-Has to compile with the following flags: -Wall -Werror -Wextra
+	-Can't have any memory leaks for obvious reasons, -Has to compile with the following flags: -Wall -Werror -Wextra

 Goal of the project: